4/25/2025

 Will

-You know, I think the things done to this point has been has been very good.
-And and I feel like we've taken advantage of the hundred basis points reduction that we've seen from the Federal Reserve.
-We're certainly looking across the portfolio at every opportunity to minimize overall deposit costs.
-But again, that is being balanced with the focus on continuing to grow customer deposits, continue to expand our relationships.
-So we're, you know, we're doing both obviously, is that if the Fed were to move additionally from here, we'd expect to see we'd expect to see deposit rates go lower.
-But I would expect them to trend modestly lower from a deposit interest bearing deposit rate perspective from here.
-But again, the largest portion of the work from the first hundred basis points has been completed.
+You know, I think the work that's been done to this point has been very good, and I feel like we've taken advantage of the 100 basis points reduction that we've seen from the Federal Reserve.
+We're certainly looking across the portfolio at every opportunity to minimize overall deposit costs, but again, that is being balanced with the focus on continuing to grow customer deposits, continuing to expand our relationships.
+So we're, you know, we're doing both.
+Obviously, if the Fed were to move additionally from here, we'd expect to see, we'd expect to see deposit rates go lower.
+But I would expect them to trend modestly lower from an interest-bearing deposit rate perspective from here.
+But again, the largest portion of the work from the first 100 basis points has been completed.
 That relates to NIM.
-I think NIM and NII, you know, we've been very pleased that NII has remained reasonably stable over the last over the last twelve months.
-And again, that reflects the strong strong work the team has done from a deposit data perspective, but it also reflects the fact that yield curve has kind of a naturally upward sloping shape today.
-And it didn't have that for a long window of time.
-So that upward sloping curve does give us some confidence that NII has stabilized at these levels, albeit that's somewhat market dependent.
-And we'll continue to watch that.
+I think NIM and NII, you know, we've been very pleased that NII has remained reasonably stable over the last 12 months.
+And, again, that reflects the strong work the team has done from a deposit beta perspective, but it also reflects the fact that the yield curve has kind of been naturally upward sloping shape today, and it didn't have that for a long window of time.
+So that upward sloping curve does give us some confidence that NII has stabilized at these levels, albeit that's somewhat market dependent, and we'll continue to watch that.
 But we do feel comfortable today with a view that says NII has stabilized at these levels.

 speaker